RedEchidnaStudios: Barry Wemyss

 Exhibition space, Port Augusta

-Although this body of work held Japanese influences, further development in the field of ever expanding interests concerning surface textures and sculptural forms were presented.
-Aroused by exposure afforded by the residency, Barry also displayed a strength in his love for his roots and belief in country.
+Although the exhibition held elements of Japanese influences, further development in the field of ever expanding interests relating to surface textures and sculptural forms were presented.
+Stimulated by the landscape of the surrounding flinders Ranges, Barrys work displayed strength and love for his roots and belief in country.

-Community interests saw further accomplishments as Artist in Residence at Marrickville in Sydney, and Ballarat, where Barry conducted bookbinding workshops with disengaged groups within their communities.
+Community interests saw further accomplishments as Artist in Residence at Marrickville in Sydney, and Ballarat, where Barry conducted bookbinding workshops with disengaged community groups.
 Barry says considerable personal experience and insight was gained, where, in major city environments, the overall experience presented new outlooks and artistic opportunities.

 Travelling the Nullarbor and working on a cattle station in central WA in 2013 granted further inspiration, where landforms, textures and colour again featured strongly with his pursuit in artistic interests.
-Barry says it is an enjoyable and rewarding challenge to travel, return to base, and make his varied art-forms within the pleasant rural surroundings of his Red Echidna Studios at Smythes Creek.
+Barry says it is an enjoyable and rewarding challenge to travel, return to base and make new art-forms within the pleasant surroundings of his Red Echidna Studios in rural Smythes Creek.